KryptXBSA/SocialBlock/README.md

 # SocialBlock

-⚠️ This Project is sill in active development, and it's not ready for production.
+⚠️ This Project ~~is sill in active development~~, and it's not ready for production.

 **Social Block is a web3-based Decentralized social media built with anchor-framework, Features:**